Peru Trek Expedition

 Don’t forget you’ll also need your vaccinations, visas, kit and some spending money.
 You can find guidance on all of these on your personal Traveller Gateway once you sign up.

-• Expedition Leader
+• Expedition Leader (qualified and experienced)

-• All meals in camp
+• All meals

-• Unlimited drinking water
+• Unlimited, safe drinking water

-• Project costs and management
+• Project materials, costs, and management

-• 24 hour support throughout expedition
+• 24/7 support throughout the expedition

-Day Activities More details
+More details

 Day 1 Arrival in Lima After arrival into Lima airport, you will be greeted by a member of our Camps staff and taken to your accommodation in the city for a good night’s sleep.
 As you´ll have an early flight to the city of Cusco.